How to Clean a Car Interior: 8-Step Guide for Every Surface

 Maintenance Tips to Keep Your Interior Clean

-- Use floor mats: They’re easier to clean than carpet and protect the floor.
+- Use floor mats: All-weather rubber mats are easier to rinse clean than carpet and protect the original floor from staining.

 Common Mistakes to Avoid